codefellows/seattle-ops-201n3/class-15/project-guidelines.md

 * A demonstration of the final product: highlight your organization, functionality, and all deliverables from the requirements
 * The team's approach to planning and communication throughout the project
 * A technical obstacle or two and how those obstacles were overcome
-* A portion of the final application that each team member is particularly proud of
+* A portion of the final technical demonstration that each team member is particularly proud of

 The appropriate dress code is business casual - not too formal and not too casual.